Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Does giving up a day of your time to sit in an office or bank, answering questions and filling out paperwork sound like your idea of fun?
 No. Ours neither.

-Most people assume that getting a mortgage means heading straight to your bank but unfortunately, this can mean missing out on the right deal for your circumstances.
+Most people assume that getting a mortgage means heading straight to your bank or building society, but unfortunately this can mean missing out on the right mortgage for your circumstances.
 It’s a bit like searching for car insurance - you want to have a look at all of your options first before making a decision.
 The problem is, it’s not always clear where to look and that’s where a mortgage broker comes in.

 What does a mortgage broker do?